SMARTLAGOON/AlLoRa/README.md

 The header size is variable depending on the enabled mode (mesh or point-2-point), but both have in common a header of 20 Bytes, the first 16 Bytes contain the first 8 characters of the MAC Address of the source and destination Nodes.
 1 Byte is destined to the message’s command and flags (explained in more detail [below](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b)).
 Another 3 Bytes are destined to the Checksum of the content, it is used to check if the content has arrived correctly or if it has some type of corruption.

 Finally, if the system is working in [Mesh mode](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) (detailed below), an additional 2 Bytes are used to store a message ID.
-The ID is a random number between 0 and 65.535 (the range of values that can be represented in binary using 2 Bytes) and it is used to manage the retransmissions when in mesh mode and to avoid chunk duplication in the receiver.
+The ID is a random number between 0 and 65.535 (the range of values that can be represented in binary using 2 Bytes) and it is used to manage the retransmissions when in mesh mode and to avoid chunk duplication in the Requester.

 <div align="center">
 <table>